 The author of the Guardian article notes that travel to Artsakh is not for the faint-hearted due to «border skirmishes and ongoing disputes over political control».
 However, despite the difficult past and present, the land of Artsakh is imbued with an aura and spirit of freedom, pride and tranquility that you will definitely feel during your adventures in Nagorno-Karabakh.

-Bonus: it will be easy, fun and easy to communicate with the residents of Artsakh.
-They are very hospitable and helpful people, as shown in the video: they will show you everything and tell you if you need their help
+Bonus: it will be easy, enjoyable and fun to communicate with the residents of Artsakh.
+They are very hospitable and helpful people, as shown in the video: they will show you everything and will offer you assistance if needed.